Multiple DWI

 What Should I Do Immediately After a DWI Arrest in Plano?

 After a DWI arrest in Plano, it's crucial to remain calm and compliant with law enforcement instructions.
-Request to speak with an attorney from The Law Office of Mac Morris as soon as possible.
+Request to speak with an attorney from Law Office of Mac Morris as soon as possible.
 Our team can provide immediate guidance, clarify your rights, and start the process of building a defense.
 Securing legal representation quickly can also help preserve crucial evidence and potentially leverage procedural errors that might have occurred during the arrest.

 How Can a DWI Charge Affect My Career?

 A DWI charge can significantly impact your professional life, affecting both current employment and future opportunities.
 Employers may view a DWI record as a sign of irresponsibility, which could influence hiring decisions or result in job termination.
 Positions requiring professional licenses or security clearances are particularly at risk, as many regulatory boards perform regular background checks.
-Seeking legal representation from The Law Office of Mac Morris can assist in minimizing these impacts, exploring options like record sealing, where permissible, to protect your career prospects.
+Seeking legal representation from Law Office of Mac Morris can assist in minimizing these impacts, exploring options like record sealing, where permissible, to protect your career prospects.

 Is There a Way to Have My Driver’s License Reinstated?

 In some situations, it may be possible to have your driver’s license reinstated, particularly if it's your first offense or if specific conditions are met during the probation period.
 Texas law provides a process to request a temporary occupational license that allows you to drive for essential activities such as work or school.
-At The Law Office of Mac Morris, we can help navigate these requirements and discuss how completing certain educational programs might assist in an earlier reinstatement.
+At Law Office of Mac Morris, we can help navigate these requirements and discuss how completing certain educational programs might assist in an earlier reinstatement.

-Can A DWI/DUI Be Expunged from My Record?
+Can a DWI/DUI Be Expunged from My Record?

 Expunging a DWI from your record in Texas can be challenging, as these types of offenses are often deemed ineligible.
 However, depending on specific case circumstances, such as acquittal or evidence of wrongful arrest, you might qualify for nondisclosure options that limit public access to your record.
 Discussing your individual case details with our legal team can provide insight into whether record sealing or other options are feasible paths toward expungement.